CESNET/lbr-trex-client/README.md

  - `interactive/trex/wireless` unit tests, examples and Sphinx docs removed.
  - `__pycache__` and `*.pyc` files removed.
  - `sys.path` and `os.environ` are [modified](./lbr_trex_client/__init__.py) on module import for hassle-free usage.

+#### Special versions

+Some versions might have `.dev311` suffix.
+These versions are used in our Python3.11 environment.
+There are some breaking changes when moving from Python3.8 to Python3.11.
+Since we want to keep official version, we release our Python3.11 version with this special suffix.

 #### Known issues